spitschan/ShapeToolbox/doc/source/ref-sphere.rst

       given in degrees.
 Amplitude is the peak absolute value of the modulation.
 If the option ``rms`` is true (see below), the amplitude parameter defines the root-mean-square contrast.

+      Group id numbers are as in :ref:`ref-objmakesphere` above.

    :param mpar: Same format as :ref:`ref-objmakesphere` above.